 • Congenital disabilities

-• Epilepsy and convulsions have a difference as the seizures produced by epilepsy are different from those produced with convulsions.
-Seizures are divided into different types according to the type of symptoms.
+• Epilepsy and convulsions have a difference, as the seizures produced by epilepsy are different from those produced by convulsions.
+Seizures are classified by symptom type.

-• Absence seizures: these types of seizures are produced because of the disconnection of the body from surrounding stimuli.
-The person may feel the absence from their body, and then they might come back to normal without remembering anything.
+• Absence seizures: These types of seizures are produced because of the disconnection of the body from surrounding stimuli.
+The person may feel the absence from their body, then return to normal without remembering anything.

-• Generalized tonic-clonic seizures: these seizures begin with stiffness in the arms and legs.
-The person may fall and start biting his cheeks or tongue.
+• Generalised tonic-clonic seizures: these seizures begin with stiffness in the arms and legs.
+The person may fall and start biting their cheeks or tongue.

 • Partial seizures: the symptoms usually are jerking fingers and hand movements.
 Partial seizures may be classified as simple or complex.
-These seizures begin only on one side of the brain and affect those body parts ruled by the side of the brain involved.
+These seizures begin only on one side of the brain and affect the body parts controlled by that side.

-The most common type of convulsion is known as generalized convulsions.
-In this type of convulsion, the most common feature is the loss of consciousness that may lead to the person collapsing.
+The most common type of convulsion is known as generalised convulsions.
+In this type of convulsion, the most common feature is loss of consciousness, which may lead to the person collapsing.
 The person in such a condition suffers from a stiff body and jerks continuously.
 The patient may not stand still; he may fall, bite his tongue, or lose control over his bladder.

 Preventive measures: